Cimzia (certolizumab pegol)

 Who can take certolizumab pegol?

-In the United States, certolizumab pegol is approved for use in adults with mild or moderate CD who have not had a good response to prior treatment options.
+In the United States, certolizumab pegol is approved for use in adults with moderate to severe CD who have not had a good response to prior treatment options.
 Certolizumab pegol is also approved as a treatment for adults with active psoriatic arthritis, moderate to severe rheumatoid arthritis, and ankylosing spondylitis.3

 Before starting treatment with certolizumab pegol, healthcare providers need to know about any medications or supplements that a patient is taking, as well as if women are pregnant, planning to become pregnant or breastfeeding.
 People taking certolizumab pegol cannot receive live vaccines during treatment.
 Patients will be tested for TB before starting treatment.3